beznosd/form-progress/README.md

 # form-progress
 A form completion progress plugin.
 Without any dependencies.
 Your progress and your design.
-Any limitations.<br/>
+Any limitations!<br/>
-All you need to do, is pass css selector of your form element and progress element to a simple function and you are ready to go!
+Just pass css selector of your form and progress element to a simple function and you are ready to go!

 ## The work is going